OnePunchMonk/TradeRecon/README.md

 ## 🧠 Problem Statement

-In trading firms, multiple systems (internal and external) log the same trade at different times, with slight variations.
+In trading systems, multiple systems (internal and external) log the same trade at different times, with slight variations.
 These include:

 - Internal trading engines
 - Broker confirmations